-All official test score reports should be sent to the Graduate School, The University of Akron, Akron OH 44325-2101 (institution code 1829).
+GMAT scores should be sent to the Director of Graduate Programs in Business, College of Business Administration, The University of Akron, Akron OH 44325-4805 (institution code 1829).
 The GMAT is administered world-wide and the applicant should register for it sufficiently in advance to the filing of the graduate application to avoid delay of evaluation of the application for admission.
-Those who have test scores more than five years old are normally required to retake the exam.
+Those who have taken the GMAT more than five years ago are normally required to retake the exam.

 The CBA Graduate Admissions Committee meets monthly and considers all completed applications on hand at the time of each meeting.
-Applicants will be informed of admission decisions once the Dean of the Graduate School has acted upon the recommendation of the CBA Admissions Committee.
+Applicants will be informed of admission decisions once the dean of the Graduate School has acted upon the recommendation of the CBA Admissions Committee.